nv-morpheus/morpheus-experimental/string-resemblance-grouping/README.md

 * No

 ### Name applications for the model.
+* This model is intended to be used to syntactically cluster Windows logs for data insight and triage.

 ### Name use case restrictions for the model.
 * The model can only be used with Windows log data.